 Performance Anti-Roll Bars

 Most production cars come with moderately weak anti-roll bars for two reasons: Manufacturers assume most drivers won't be taking corners quickly on a regular basis, and the vehicle can only go around a corner so quickly with a given tire.
-Because of this, many racers and enthusiasts buy thicker aftermarket sway bars to replace the originals.
+Because of this, many racers and enthusiasts buy thicker aftermarket sway bars to replace the original bars.